The Unexpected Gifts of Growing Older: Finding Joy, Freedom & Wisdom

 It doesn’t matter if we drink rain water and live on kale, folks, we are going to age.

 The secret?
-Inside, we’re still us—same spark, same dreams, same laughter.
-That twenty-something spirit doesn’t vanish; it just lives in a more experienced body.
+Inside, we’re still us.
+The same spark, same dreams, and often the same youthful thoughts.
+That twenty-something spirit doesn’t just disappear.

-Think of it like a mental toolbox: by old age, you’ve collected tools for every situation—stress, heartbreak, or just a really bad day.
-Each wrinkle marks a lesson learned, each gray hair a problem solved.
+We can think of wisdom as a kind of mental toolbox.
+By old age, you’ve collected tools for stress, heartbreak, a really bad day, and many other things.
+Each wrinkle on our faces marks a lesson learned, and each gray hair a problem solved.
+I’m keeping the glass half-full here!

-What life lessons have you picked up that your younger self would never have believed?
+What life lessons have you picked up that your younger self would not have expected?

 The Beautiful Freedom of Not Giving a Damn

 At schools where I work, I don’t get the hair flicks anymore, and no one asks me about my weekend plans.
-It’s all good.
-Although we have no choice, I’m gloriously over it.
+It’s all good (for the most part).
+Although we have no choice, I’m comfortably over it.

 Aging forces you to drop the performance and games.
 It’s time for new chapters.

-Can’t be forever young, virile, or the center of attention?
-Fine—I’ll channel my energy into things that matter more going forward.
+We can’t be forever young, virile, or the center of attention?
+Fine, we can channel our energy into things that help us and matter more going forward.

-This “letting go” is pure gold—studies show older adults worry less about trivial stuff, focusing on what actually matters.
+This “letting go” is like a secret skill.
+Studies show that older adults worry less about trivial stuff and focus more on practical things.

-Many people find they get happier with age; your brain literally filters out the negative noise.
-I see it teaching in Japan—younger students stress about status; I’m just happy to make a connection and serve others.
+Many people find they get happier with age.
+Your brain literally filters out the negative noise.
+I’m reminded of it when teaching in Japan.
+Younger students stress about status.
+I stressed about stuff too at their age.
+Now, I’m just happy to make a connection, serve others, and maintain a role or sense of purpose.

 Hiking boots and backpack ready for an adventure and the freedom to explore.